Barrett leads in Democratic primary if he enters race for governor

 The Marquette Law School Poll is the most extensive independent statewide polling project in Wisconsin history.
 Running monthly through the 2012 election, it will provide a snapshot of voter attitudes from across the state on the possible gubernatorial recall election and the campaigns for president and U.S. Senate, in addition to gauging opinion on major policy questions.

-Members of the public are invited to attend “On the Issues with Mike Gousha” at noon today at Marquette Law School, where Professor Franklin will provide further context on the poll results.
+The results of today’s poll were discussed at “On the Issues with Mike Gousha” at Marquette Law School.
 Similar events will be held at the release of each poll throughout the year.

-The poll interviewed 701 registered Wisconsin voters by both landline and cell phone January 19-22, 2012.
+The poll interviewed 707 registered Wisconsin voters by both landline and cell phone March 22-25, 2012.
 The margin of error is +/- 3.8 percentage points for the full sample.
-The Republican subsample had 309 respondents and a margin of error of +/- 5.7 percentage points.
-The Democratic subsample had 322 respondents and a margin of error of +/- 5.6 percentage points.
-The margin of error for the size of the lead in the governor’s race is 7.0-7.2 points.
+For the 349 respondents who said they would vote in the GOP presidential primary, the margin of error is +/- 5.4 percentage points.
+For the 370 respondents who said they would vote in the Democratic primary in the gubernatorial recall election, the margin of error is +/- 5.2 percentage points.
 The entire questionnaire, full results and breakdowns by demographic groups are available at http://law.marquette.edu/poll.